longjos/generals-and-assassins/README.rst

 Winning
 =======
-The game is played in 8 rounds, though players may choose to play more or less rounds for a longer or shorter game.
+The game is over at the end of 8 rounds, though players may choose to play more or less rounds for a longer or shorter game.

 The player with the most victory points at the end of the last round wins!
 If two or more players are tied for the most VP, additional rounds must be played until a winner can be declared.